openharmony/docs/en/application-dev/reference/apis-avcodec-kit/_codec_base.md

 ```
 **Description**

-Defines a struct that describes a native object for the audio and video codec interface.
+Defines a struct for a native object for the audio and video codec interface.

 **Since**: 9